Get Started

 New user accounts can be created for a tenant by navigating to the domain login URL and following the links on the page to setup a new account with a valid email address.
 Once the account has been added to the domain, the tenant administrator may assign registered users to workgroups with permission to use the ICA application.
 Registered users may also be made workgroup administrators by tenant administrators or existing workgroup administrators.

-For more details on identity and access management, see the Account Management
+For more details on identity and access management, please see the Illumina Connected Software help site.

 To access the APIs using the command-line interface (CLI), an API Key may be provided as credentials when logging in.
-API Keys operate similar to a user name and password and should be kept secure.
+API Keys operate similar to a user name and password and should be kept secure and rotated on a regular basis (preferably yearly).
+When keys are compromised or no longer in use, they must be revoked.
+This is done through the domain login URL by navigating to the profile drop down and selecting "Manage API Keys", followed by selecting the key and using the trash icon next to it.

 For long-lived credentials to the API, an API Key can be generated from the account console and used with the API and command-line interface.
 Each user is limited to 10 API Keys.
 API Keys are managed through the product dashboard after logging in through the domain login URL by navigating to the profile drop down and selecting "Manage API Keys".